 Figure 16-2.
-Access Profile Table
+Access Profile Table (Ethernet)

-Parameter Description Profile ID(1-255) Type in a unique identifier number for this profile set or allow an ID to be automatically assigned by checking the Auto Assign option.
-This value can be set from 1 - 255. Туре Select a profile based on Ethernet (MAC Address) or IP address.
+Parameter Description Profile ID(1-8) Type in a unique identifier number for this profile set or allow an ID to be automatically assigned by checking the Auto Assign option.
+This value can be set from 1 - 8. Туре Select profile based on Ethernet (MAC Address) or IP address.
 This will change the menu according to the requirements for the type of profile.
 Select Ethernet to instruct the switch to examine the layer 2 part of each packet header.
 Select IP to instruct the switch to examine the IP address in each frame's header.
-Vlan Selecting this option instructs the switch to examine the VLAN part of each packet header and use this as the, or part of the criterion for forwarding.
-Source Mac Source MAC Mask - Enter a MAC address mask for the source MA address.
+Vlan Selecting this option instructs the switch to examine the VLAN part of each packet header and use this as the full or partial criterion for forwarding.
+Source Mac Source MAC Mask - Enter a MAC address mask for the source MAC address.
 Destination Mac Destination MAC Mask - Enter a MAC address mask for the destination MAC address.
 802.1p Selecting this option instructs the switch to examine the 802.1p priority value of each packet header and use this as the, or part of the criterion for forwarding.
-Ethernet type Selecting this option instructs the switch to examine the Ethertype value of each packet header and use this as the, or part of the criterion for forwarding.
-Mode Select permit to specify that the packets that match the access profile are forwarded by the switch according to any additional rule added (see below).
+Ethernet type Mode Select permit to specify that the packets that match the access profile are forwarded by the switch according to any additional rule added (see below).
 Select deny to specify that packets that do not match the access profile are not forwarded by the switch and will be filtered.